Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “This one's a bit slow to react, eh?”

-“That's to be expected, y'know, since I doubt any fish on this planet has ever gotten caught like this before.”
+“That's to be expected, y'know.
+I doubt any fish on this planet has ever been caught like this before.”

 “Aha, does this mean that we’re this planet's first fishermen?”